 Teaching people that they can masturbate by themselves or with another person/s teaches them that they can have agency.
 That is, that they get to choose how they want to touch themselves and how they might want someone else to touch them.
 In addition, as Good Vibrations point out, solo masturbation is a great way of learning how your body feels and what kind of touch feels nice.

-When we frame sex as penis in vagina (PiV), and that everything else is ‘just foreplay’ or ‘not normal’ then we are saying to many people that they don’t get to have sex.
+When we frame partnered sex as penis in vagina (PiV), and that everything else is ‘just foreplay’ or ‘not normal’ then we are saying to many people that they don’t get to have sex.
 Masturbation, or any other kinds of sex, counts just as much as PiV.
 If we don’t say this then we are also saying to many lesbian, gay and bi folk that they are not having sex, or that they aren’t having ‘real’ or ‘normal’ sex.
 We are also saying to many physically disabled people that they are not capable of having sex, because some disabilities mean that this kind of sex is too difficult or uncomfortable to try or to enjoy.
-This adds to the desexualisation that disabled people face due to the societal normative AF beauty standards for who is attractive and who gets to have sex.

-So if we’re not talking about masturbation in RSE (yet talking about PiV sex) then we run the risk of contributing to the ongoing desexualisation and discrimination of disabled folk whilst also excluding and discriminating against many queer folk.
+So if we’re not talking about masturbation in RSE (yet talking about PiV sex) then we run the risk of contributing to the ongoing desexualisation, discrimination, and disabling of disabled folk whilst also excluding and discriminating against many queer folk.
 But also, my favourite topic …

 Another important reason for talking about masturbation is that unless we disrupt and rewrite the heteronormative script, then relationships and sex education is not going to open up the possibility for people to have consensual sex.